And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I wonder if they really are detached.

-Um all these athletes who are getting all this much, do they care how much of what they're earning is going to be taken from them in the form of taxes?
+Do they care how much of what they're earning is going to be taken from them in the form of taxes?

-I think most Americans, unfortunately, or a lot of people, especially in in the celebrity world, don't look past their own hand.
+I think most Americans, unfortunately, or a lot of people, especially in the celebrity world, don't look past their own hand.

-They put their hand out and where it ends is as far as they look.
+They put their hand out, and where it ends is as far as they look.

-I know.
+Well, I know.

 You're right, particularly with the pop culture and entertainment.

-Um it's its own world.
+It's its own world.

-And uh, you know, what's on entertainment tonight is you know what are the Kardashians doing, what uh gee, I'd like to be the Kardashians, all this.
+And, you know, what's on entertainment tonight is what are the Kardashians doing?

 It's always been this way, too.